Cosmos Staking Guide 2025: Complete

 - Yes, there's a slashing risk if your validator misbehaves.
 Typical slashing penalties are 0.01% for downtime and 5% for double-signing.
 Choose reputable validators to minimise this risk.

-- How often are staking rewards distributed?
+- How often are bonding rewards distributed?

 - What happens if my validator gets jailed?